 - Friends and Pacific Crest Trail Association (PCTA) team up to support a U.S. Forest Service acquisition of land stretching one-mile along the Pacific Crest National Scenic Trail.
 The trail ran along a ten-foot easement and the acquisition protects against future mining and logging.
 Friends and PCTA gathered letters of support from over 30 local businesses touting the value outdoor recreation has on the local economy.

 - The result of a productive partnership between the Port of Camas-Washougal, Friends, and other community stakeholders, the Washougal Waterfront park and trail, promoted as the gateway to Gorge Towns to Trails, is dedicated.

-- The Wasco County Board of Commissioners, citing Yakama Nation treaty rights, votes unanimously to deny Union Pacific's application to add an additional rail line through Mosier, OR, site of a near-catastrophic oil train derailment and fire just months earlier.
+- The Wasco County Board of Commissioners, citing Yakama Nation treaty rights, votes unanimously to deny Union Pacific's application to add an additional rail track through Mosier, Oregon, site of a near-catastrophic oil train derailment and fire just months earlier.
 Friends was among the groups that had appealed the Wasco County Planning Commission's earlier vote to approve the rail expansion project.

 - In a legal settlement with Friends and allies, BNSF Railway agrees to clean up coal spilled from uncovered coal trains, conduct a court-supervised study of the viability of covering coal trains throughout its rail network, and fund $1 million in environmental projects as mitigation for coal pollution.â€‹

 - After five years of litigation brought by Friends and ally Save Our Scenic Area, Skamania County agrees to review thousands of acres of unzoned lands in private ownership for potential zoning.